What Is PSTN?

 From the Central Office to the terminating number

 The relevant center office picks up the light pulses, converts them into electrical signals, and sends them to the target terminal.
-The destination terminal forwards the call through sound waves to the appropriate telephone number.
+The destination terminal forwards the call through sound waves to the appropriate telephone number and the recipient’s phone.

 It’s natural to be confused about how PSTN works behind the scenes.
 Remember that it takes a few seconds for your call to reach its destination via fiber optic cables and a global network of switches.
 It’s like changing buses to reach your final destination, only faster.